 When a business sells products of different margin, price and cost, the mix of what you sell can affect results.
 It's worth understanding this.
 At least it can explain changes in a way you can diagnose.
 Targeting better mix needs a mix-effect KPI to drive profit growth.
 Here, we show you how to measure the mix effect.
 Please note that this is an advanced topic.
 There is a link to a spreadsheet showing how it works.

 These calculations are an example of a synthesised KPI, and do not qualify as a genuine business driver.
+Another example (also from Richard) is Purchase Efficiency, a KPI for measuring how well procurement is doing.

 Measuring product mix and profitability